jpyepez/RGBClass/README.md

 ## Using the class:

-Add the header and source files to your project folder and add the `#include "RGB.H"` directive at the top of your main script.
+Add the header and source files to your project folder and add the `#include "RGB.h"` directive at the top of your main script.

 The RGB class can be used as following: